arnavb/cpp14-project-template/doc/setting_up_ci.md

 - OSX Debug (Default Clang with XCode9.2)
 - OSX Release (Default Clang with XCode9.2)

-For the debug build on Linux, a memory check is peformed using [Valgrind](http://valgrind.org/).

 If you are fine with these settings, then all you have to do is enable your repository on Travis CI and add the badge for _your_ repository to the README.md!

 \section appveyor_ci Appveyor CI